The City and the Mountains: Plot

 Jacinto is well-educated and rich, and mixes with the cream of Parisian society.
 He lives in an apartment on the Champs-Élysées in Paris in which he has installed the latest technology, much of which has a tendency to go wrong.
 He has 30,000 books and knows of all the latest ideas on the secrets of happiness, but is not happy.
 When Zé Fernandes, a long-time friend and the narrator of the story, visits him after an absence of seven years, Jacinto is starting to find Parisian society boring.
 His formula for a good life has “contorted itself into a debilitating kind of retail therapy”.

 Jacinto finally decides to visit his country estate in Portugal after a landslide occurs that destroys the 16th-century chapel where the remains of his ancestors were housed.
 However, he cannot travel there without first boxing up many of his Parisian possessions and sending them to the estate.
 But fate intervenes amusingly during the journey and Zé and Jacinto arrive there with no possessions.
 Jacinto enjoys rural living and becomes involved in the management of his estates.
 He is appalled by the rural poverty, including that experienced by his tenants, and tries to do something about it by improving housing and handing out money.
-He eventually marries Zé's cousin and becomes a father.
+He eventually marries Zé's cousin, Joaninha, and together they have two children.
 Half-hearted suggestions that they should visit Paris are conveniently forgotten and Jacinto becomes “well and truly settled”.